FireTail-io/firetail-py-lib/docs/security.rst

 OAuth 2 Authentication and Authorization
 ----------------------------------------

-PointSecIO supports one of the three OAuth 2 handling methods.
+Firetail supports one of the three OAuth 2 handling methods.
-With PointSecIO, the API security definition **must** include a ``x-tokenInfoFunc`` or set ``TOKENINFO_FUNC`` env var.
+With Firetail, the API security definition **must** include a ``x-tokenInfoFunc`` or set ``TOKENINFO_FUNC`` env var.

 ``x-tokenInfoFunc`` must contain a reference to a function